Fully Mechanical - Canon FT QL Camera Review

 The center of the shutter button is threaded for a remote release.
 The outside of the shutter button can be rotated to lock the shutter button.

 The ASA (ISO) is set by pulling up on the shutter speed dial and rotating to the desired ISO.
 The ASA range goes from 25-2000 in 1/3 stop increments.
+You should be able to use any film speed currently available.

 The light meter is a circle and line design.

-Metering is center weighted.
+Metering is center-weighted.
 Looking through the viewfinder will show a slightly grayed rectangle.
 That rectangle shows what is being metered.

 Unless the lens is wide open, stopped down metering needs to be used.
-FL lenses can be set to manually stop down when the aperture is changed.
+FL lenses can be set to manually stop-down when the aperture is changed.

 The lever next to the QL can be pushed towards the lens mount.
 Doing that will stop the lens down and give correcting metering.
 It can also be locked in place by moving the smaller lever below it.